CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

     Here we can clearly see the advantage of using grids.
     Especially the coherent solution which reduces index lookup.

+    * Increasing the number of points clearly impacts performance as seen in the difference between the 5000 point benchmark and this last benchmark.
+This is obviously due to the increased number of points to search for.
+The naive method takes a bigger hit since the search involves all points whereas the sparse and coherent grid solutions are less impacted but still impacted due the increased concentration of points in cells.
+      Here are the results for 100,000 points

+    * Now there are cases where the sparse and coherent grid fail.
+      This is when the search radius becomes so small that the number of cells exceeds the graphics card memory and will crash.
+The solution to this would be to limit the size in order to prevent such a scenario.
+This is commented out in the final code release.
+      So provided we clamp the minimum cell size, it should be safe to use the sparse and coherent grid.

 Here are a few performance analysis with NSIGHT:
     * Bruteforce: